-A new medicinal cannabis venture launched this week in Australia claiming to offer express CBD oil directly to customers’ front doors.
+A new medicinal cannabis venture, claiming to offer express CBD oil directly to customers’ front doors, popped up in Australia this year.
 The company, CDA Express, is part of a larger group, Cannabis Doctors Australia, who prescribe and supply medicinal cannabis to patients with pre-existing health conditions.

 The company launched the “game-changing” new service – which offers CBD oil online after just a seven-minute “virtual consult” – in response to recently changed regulations around the access of cannabis products.